sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to delete the cancellation/pause of a scheduled send.**

-The Cancel Scheduled Sends feature allows the customer to cancel a scheduled send based on a Batch ID included in the SMTPAPI header.Scheduled sends cancelled less than 10 minutes before the scheduled time are not guaranteed to be cancelled.
+The Cancel Scheduled Sends feature allows the customer to cancel a scheduled send based on a Batch ID included in the SMTPAPI header.
+Scheduled sends  less than 10 minutes before the scheduled time are not guaranteed to be canceled.

 ### DELETE /user/scheduled_sends/{batch_id}